Nonfiction Book Group

 Our nonfiction book group, which was launched in 2018, originally focused on history and social and political life in the Western hemisphere, but now is open to books on any topic of interest to book group members.
 Books are chosen by participants.
 All are welcome to join with the hope that participants will impact each other through discussion and community.

 The group meets via ZOOM.
 Meetings are held monthly on Monday evenings at 6pm with discussions lasting 60 to 90 minutes.
-Meetings are on the fourth Monday of the month, unless changed to avoid holidays.
+Meetings are on the fourth Monday of the month, unless changed to avoid holidays or other special events.
 The style of the group is informal with the conversation moving about the group naturally.

 Sign up for the monthly e-newsletter or check the library website for dates and selected titles.
 For more information and to be added to the group’s email list for notices contact programs@hudsonarealibrary.org.